Box of 3 Cockroaches

-Need an invertebrate for your Neuroscience experiments?
-Cockroaches make a nice entry level prep to listen and see spikes on our SpikerBoxes.
-Though you can buy crickets (which you can also use) at your local pet store, cockroaches (which have larger neural signals and are easier to take care of) may be hard for you to find.
+Need an invertebrate for your neuroscience experiments?
+Cockroaches are great for seeing and listening to spikes on our SpikerBoxes.
+Though you can also use crickets, cockroaches have larger neural signals and are easier to take care of, even if they may be harder for you to shop for.
 We are here to help.
-A dozen adult orange heads, discoids, or discoid/cranifer hybrids (whatever we have the most of).
-There is no limit!
+We offer packs of 3 adult orange heads, dubias, discoids, or discoid/cranifer hybrids (whatever we have the most of).

-- Box ships with one dozen (12) cockroaches.
-Packed with warmers in the winter months.
+- Each box ships with 3 cockroaches, packed with warmers in winter months

-- Non-Pest Insects (these are exotic South American roaches that do not thrive without proper husbandry--no worries about escapees taking over your home or school)
+- Non-Pest Insects: these are exotic South American roaches that do not thrive without proper care--no worries about escapees taking over your home or school

 - Length: 1-2"

 How to Care for Your Cockroaches

 Many users have e-mailed us curious, bewildered, or frustrated by their lack of education in cockroach care.
 We know that, sadly, some skills are just not taught in today's educational system.
 Below is a crash course for how to take care of your humble cockroaches.
 With proper care, your cockroaches can live 2-3 years, and you can even make a self-sustaining colony.
 Hatchlings take ~6-8 months to reach sexual maturity.